sfujiwara/tfmodel/examples/image-embedding/README.md

 ```

 First column is the paths of the image files.
+Paths to the local disk or Google Cloud Storage (like `gs://...`) will do.

 Second column is the labels of the images.

 ## Embed images